 Received Pronunciation or Standard British English?

-However, while many teachers claim to teach Received Pronunciation, they may have an accent that is closer to what we can call Southern British English or Standard British English (SBE).
-I’ll attempt to explain why.
+However, while many teachers claim to teach Received Pronunciation, their own accents may actually be closer to Southern British English or Standard British English (SBE).

 The RP consonants also tend to be more distinct compared to other British accents.